apaquino/graphql-openweathermap-server/README.md

 }
 ```

 **UPDATE**.
-I have added more fields to the GraphQL schema to make the react components to less work.
+I have added more fields to the GraphQL schema to make the react components do less work.
 I added fields that only bring in the array data for the fields I need and calculates the averages for me.
-I no longer need to map over an array of objects to get the data I need or do I need to calculate the averages for the charts anymore.
+I no longer need to map over an array of objects to get the data I need or calculate the averages for the charts.
 I just pass in data and it is used as-is.
 The components are dumber and that is a good thing.

 ```
 query: `